 I’d often bring a few packets of vanilla sugar home to the US.
 But these days I just make it at home!
 It’s cheaper and you know exactly what’s in it.
-I keep my vanilla sugar in a little cute little tin that I got from World Market that makes it easy to scoop and sprinkle.
+I often keep my vanilla sugar in a little cute little tin that I got from World Market that makes it easy to scoop and sprinkle.
 You can also use a simple glass jar.

 Where can I buy vanilla sugar?

 It’s super easy to find in Europe (just got to any grocery store) but in the US it’s more difficult.
 Try looking at World Market, on Amazon or at a specialty food store.
 My recommendation, though, is to forgo the pre-made vanilla sugar packet and make your own at home!

 All you need is sugar, vanilla extract or a vanilla bean, and a jar with a good lid.